 IoT Applications

 Several IoT services are available to work with the ESP to create an interface in which the user can receive sensor readings.
-Some of these IoT services require an active internet connection and therefore can work over any network as long as the network is connected to the internet, whilst some work over a local area network (LAN).
+Some of these IoT services require an active internet connection and therefore can work over any network as long as the network is connected to the internet, whilst some only work over a local area network (LAN).

 Webserver